Recent Grant Activities

 Access to Innovative Education

 In December 2013, Landmark College received a $500,000 award from the Johnson Scholarship Foundation to establish the Access to Innovative Education (AIE) fund.
 This award will allow the College to provide full scholarships to students with high financial need.
 As a matching grant, Landmark College is actively seeking other funders with similar interests to support this new fund, and was recently awarded $25,000 from the F.I.S.H.
 Foundation, as well as $20,000 from the William H. Pitt Foundation.
-For more information about AIE, contact Lynne Feal-Staub, Grants Manager, at firstname.lastname@example.org.
+For more information about AIE, see the press release issued, or contact Lynne Feal-Staub, Director of Grants and Sponsored Programs, at firstname.lastname@example.org.